ore0z/car-pi/README.md

 # car-pi
-Scripts for my raspberry pi in my car.
-Includes dashcam and hostspot for media playback
+Scripts for my raspberry pi 3 in my car.
+Includes dashcam and an access point for media playback via wifi.

 WIP